Charles E. Hummel

-Charles E. Hummel (died August 2004) was president of Barrington College in Rhode Island and the director of faculty ministries at InterVarsity Christian Fellowship in Madison, Wisconsin.
+Charles E. Hummel (1923–2004) was a writer, president of Barrington College, and director of faculty ministries at InterVarsity Christian Fellowship.

+Born in Minneapolis, Hummel grew up in Plainfield, NJ.
+A graduate of Yale University, he earned an M.S. in chemical engineering from MIT and an M.A. from Wheaton College (Illinois).
+He worked for InterVarsity Christian Fellowship from 1956 to 1965.
+From 1965 to74, he was president of Barrington College.
+In 1975 he became director of faculty ministries for InterVarsity Christian Fellowship.

+He was married to Anne Childs Hummel; the couple had four children.

 Notable work

+Hummel wrote numerous books and several Bible studies, some of which he co-authored with his wife Anne C. Hummel.

 Hummel is known for his essay, "Tyranny of the Urgent", published in 1967 as a booklet by InterVarsity Press, which became popular as guide to time management and personal productivity in both ministry and business circles, and has since undergone periodic updates and revisions.
 In 1997 he published "Freedom from Tyranny of the Urgent", an expansion upon his original work.

-During his life Hummel authored fifteen books and Bible studies.